Chapter 3 : Do you want to put a bet on that?

 “Keep your eyes to yourself, Turner.”

 “Just my eyes, Roxanne?” he asked her, with a seductive smile.

-Roxanne almost gave in on the smile alone, she quickly came to her senses and sneered at him before standing up and moving away from him.
-Moving across the room to lean against the wall, making sure to check that it didn’t have wet paint on it first.
+Roxanne almost gave in on the smile alone, she quickly came to her senses and sneered at him before standing up and moving away.
+Walking across the room to lean against the wall, making sure to check that it didn’t have wet paint on it first.

-“You really know how to get under my skin, Turner.”
-Roxanne growled, folding her arms and looking back out at the match.
+“You really know how to get under my skin,” Roxanne growled, folding her arms and looking back out at the match.
 She couldn’t remember which team was in the lead and she damned Jason Turner for distracting her.

-“You’re impossible.”
-Roxanne said shaking her head at him, beginning to feel angry that she was letting him have this effect on her.
+“You’re impossible,” Roxanne said, shaking her head at him.
+She was beginning to feel angry that she was letting him have this effect on her.
 “Does this kind of talk really work on all of those bimbos that you’re always around?”

 “We don’t really talk,” Jason told her with another smirk.

 “You’re sick,” She told him shaking her head.

 “I’m joking, Roxanne,” Jason told her with a laugh.
 “I don’t go home with any of those girls that the papers say I do.
 You shouldn’t pay attention to what the papers and other people tell you about me.
 There’s no truth in any of it.”